AI Agent Factory

 When to build custom agent infrastructure.

-The mistake is treating this as an all-or-nothing decision.
-Start with platforms where they fit.
-Build custom where they do not.
+It is not an all-or-nothing decision.
 Let the incubation phase tell you which is which.